kimmy130507/godot-mod-overhaul-system/docs/Security/DependencyValidation.md

 ### Cycle Detection
 The topological sorter detects circular dependencies (e.g., A to B to A).
-- **Action:** The cycle is detected, logged as an error, and the patch process is aborted to prevent undefined behavior.
+- **Action:** The cycle is detected and logged.
+GMOS breaks the cycle by forcing the mod with the highest priority (lowest list index) to load first, allowing the process to continue.

 ### Name Collisions
 GMOS enforces unique mod names.